-Take a look at our 2014-15 Program Book for a Complete Schedule of Classes and Learning Opportunities for Adults, Families and Children.
+Our 2018-19 Program Book is available HERE with a Complete Schedule of Classes and Learning Opportunities for Adults, Families and Children.

 Upcoming and Recurring Events

-Torah Study biweekly, from October to May, with the rabbi and co-led by members, Saturday mornings 8:45 - 9:45, with coffee and pastries
+Torah Study biweekly, from October to June, with the rabbi and co-led by members, see HERE for more info.

 Share your Expertise